Global Programs: Rome, Italy | Course Details

 An Immersion in Roman Life & Culture

-Rome students choose one course from each category: Roman Life and Culture, Italian Language Study, and Humanities.
+Rome students enroll in a course from each category: Roman Life and Culture, Italian Language Study, and Humanities.

 Roman Life & Culture

-Students choose one Roman Life & Culture course offering: Ancient Roman Civilization or Renaissance Rome.
+Students enroll in a Roman Life & Culture course offering: Ancient Roman Civilization or Renaissance Rome.
 Classes consist of lectures and site visits, taking full advantage of the program's location.
 All courses include special access to sites and projects that are normally closed to the general public.
 The city of Rome is your classroom in this tailored and unique program.

 Ancient Rome: Archaeology and Civic Life (CRN: 10397)